 - 1 jalapeno pepper remove seeds and membranes for less heat

 - 4-5 large carrots

 - 2-3 packed cups kale

 - 16 oz. crushed tomatoes

-- Once heated, add garlic, onions, and jalapeno.
-Saute for 5 minutes, stirring frequently.
+- Once the oil is heated, add the minced garlic, onions, and jalapeno.
+Sauté for 2-3 minutes, stirring often.

 - Adjust salt, pepper, and sugar levels.